---

 Onchain vaults change this.
 By encoding fund operations into smart contracts, they compress settlement from days to hours, automate fee computation at every cycle, and produce a fully auditable record that replaces quarterly reports.
 JPMorgan's MONY fund, BlackRock's BUIDL ($2.9 billion across seven blockchains), and State Street's SWEEP on Solana are already running production capital through this infrastructure.

-This article maps what specifically changes when fund administration moves from manual processes to smart contracts, across operations, roles, cost, and transparency, for institutional managers evaluating the shift.
+Here is what specifically changes when fund administration moves from manual processes to smart contracts, for institutional managers evaluating the shift.

 To understand what onchain vaults change, it helps to map the traditional fund lifecycle clearly.
 A typical investment fund relies on a chain of intermediaries, each handling a specific piece of the process.